witekbobrowski/vim-swiftdocstring/README.md

 - 🎛 Support for `///` and `/** ... */` delimiters
 - 🎨 Even more customizable output
 - 🔨 Xcode-like style of docstrings
-- 🧠 Context awarness that puts Xcode docstring generation to shame
+- 🧠 Better context awarness than in Xcode
 - 🔥 Fast parsing using regular expressions
 - 👌 Zero dependency (**100%** vim-script)